 Center for Virology functions include:

-- Annual Fall Minisymposium on Viral Oncology and AIDS Malignancy
+- Annual Fall Duke-UNC Symposium on Viral Oncology and AIDS Malignancy (registration now open!)

 - Annual Spring Minisymposium on Pathogenic Human Viruses

 - Travel grants for virology students and post-docs

 - NIH Viral Oncology Training Grant

 Individuals who are interested in virology research at Duke are encouraged to investigate the research projects that are ongoing in the laboratories of the Center faculty.
 Candidates interested in post-doctoral research opportunities should apply directly to the laboratory in question, while graduate student applicants should apply to the graduate program of the Department of Molecular Genetics and Microbiology.